Artistic Vision — Leonoor Ruigrok

 The hare arrived first, vulnerable, clever, resilient.
 Later the deer entered, grounded, alert, strong.
 Steadfast houses, female figures, and wild loose hair also recur.

 Colors, brushstrokes, or sometimes palette-knife marks are placed from intuition.
-At the same time, I consciously search for tension and a narrative composition.
+At the same time, I consciously search for tension and narrative composition.

 I position my stories in the time of now.
 Contemporary does not mean trend-driven.
 It means aware.